Louis Auguste Le Tonnelier de Breteuil: Household Minister

-During the riots of 1783, when the nobility protested against arbitrary imprisonments, the minister Bréteuil decided to abolish incarceration at Vincennes, which was transformed into a granary, and Bréteuil even permitted visitors to examine the oubliettes.
+During the riots of 1783, when the nobility protested against arbitrary imprisonments, the minister Bréteuil decided to abolish incarceration at the Chateau de Vincennes, which was transformed into a granary, and Bréteuil even permitted visitors to examine the oubliettes.
 But this may have backfired, as, according to Joseph Droz, people were horrified at what they saw, and that even given this, "that in the Bastille there were even worse things to be seen."

 After he returned to France, Breteuil was appointed Minister of the King's Household.
 In this capacity he introduced considerable reforms in prison administration.
 He was a liberal and humanitarian minister, and succeeded in moderating the censorship laws.
 He believed passionately that the monarchy should encourage intellectuals, and not view them as enemies.
 In 1784 he was named to a position in the Académie des Inscriptions et Belles-Lettres.

-Breteuil's time as Household Minister corresponded with the infamous Affair of the Necklace, which pitted him against his enemy, the Cardinal de Rohan.
+Breteuil's time as Household Minister corresponded with the infamous Affair of the Diamond Necklace, which pitted him against his enemy, the Cardinal de Rohan.
 Breteuil's loyalty to Queen Marie Antoinette earned him her gratitude and trust at this difficult time.
 Unfortunately, Breteuil underestimated the strength of public sympathy for those responsible, and his direct attack on Rohan left the Queen open to public humiliation.
 He presently came into collision with Charles Alexandre de Calonne, who demanded his dismissal in 1787.

-On 14 September 1788, anti-monarchy protests renewed, and in October 1788, protestors demanded money for fireworks, they demanded that anyone in a carriage dismount and salute to Henri IV, and they also burned effigies representing Breteuil, as well as Calonne and the Duchess de Polignac.
-They then proposed burning the Marie Antoinette in effigy, but the troops were deployed and they dispersed the crowds with great bloodshed in the Place de la Grèe.
+On 14 September 1788, anti-monarchy protests renewed, and in October 1788, protestors demanded money for fireworks, they demanded that anyone in a carriage dismount and salute to Henry IV, and they also burned effigies representing Breteuil, as well as Calonne and the Duchess de Polignac.
+They then proposed burning Marie Antoinette in effigy, but the troops were deployed and they dispersed the crowds with great bloodshed in the Place de la Grève.

 On 24 July 1788, Breteuil resigned, exhausted by the struggle for power in the King's Council.
 He then asked to be allowed to say farewell to the queen.
 Marie-Antoinette did not resent him for his handling of the affair, and even promised to help him in future if she could.